Suburban Screams: Reception

-On the review aggregator website Rotten Tomatoes, 18% of 17 critics' reviews are positive, with a critics consensus of: "Even with the welcome return of the Master of Horror, Suburban Screams is muffled by rather pedestrian execution".
+On the review aggregator website Rotten Tomatoes, 3 of 17 (18%) critics' reviews are positive, with a critics consensus of: "Even with the welcome return of the Master of Horror, Suburban Screams is muffled by rather pedestrian execution".
 Metacritic, which uses a weighted average, assigned a score of 30 out of 100 based on 8 critics, indicating "Generally Unfavorable" reviews.

 Aramide Tinubu of Variety gave a negative review, concluding that "unfortunately, instead of the sinister narratives that fans have come to expect from Carpenter, this series is a cheap display of ghastly crimes."
-Katie Rife of IGN also gave a negative review, summarzing that the series "is a typical true crime series in every way, except for the participation of John Carpenter and his family.
+Katie Rife of IGN also gave a negative review, summarizing that the series "is a typical true crime series in every way, except for the participation of John Carpenter and his family.
 Their contributions are minimal enough, and halfhearted enough, to not make much of a difference, however."
 Brian Tallerico of RogerEbert.com simarily felt that the series "doesn't deserve [Carpenter]'s name".
 Daniel Fienberg of The Hollywood Reporter also commented on Carpenter's involvement with the series, elaborating that "without the attachment of Carpenter's name, Suburban Screams would just be negligible, but probably unreviewed.
 With his name, it's disappointingly negligible and here we are."
+In contrast, Bob Strauss at the San Francisco Chronicle wrote: "Suburban Screams may not be everything it's sold as, but it's something better: a collection of tales that transcend their sensationalistic origins by artful, sure-handed presentation."